ECMS - The Future of WebNow

 What options are there?

 Perceptive Experience is an HTML5 web client that can access and view documents in the Imaging System.
-It is not a full replacement for WebNow, but URLs can be generated to open documents.
+It does not have all the features of WebNow, but it does have many of them.
+See Perceptive Experience - Overview and Getting Started for a full list.
+URLs can be generated to open documents.
 The constraints that are possible and the format of the URLs differ from the URLs currently used to open documents in WebNow.
 Departments would need to coordinate with their ERP developers to update the URLs.

 WebNow (Not Recommended)